derreyann/sentinel-utbm/README.md

 ## GDAL Installation

 Install GDAL with HDF4 support.
 This installation process will depend on your system.
-GDAL and the python bidings are needed.
+GDAL and the python bindings are needed.

 ### macOS